cloudmelon/Cloud-Native-Playbook/08 - Services.md

 - **NodePort** - Exposing the Service on each Node’s IP at a static port which is the NodePort, which also means it isexposed outside the cluster by accessing that port ( by requesting <NodeIP>:<NodePort>).
 What it does is it actually selects an open port on all the nodes and listens on that port on each one of the node.

-- **LoadBalancer** - Exposes the Service externally using a cloud provider’s load balancer.
-NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.
+- **LoadBalancer** - Exposing the Service externally using a cloud provider’s load balancer.
+It works only when you're actually running within a cloud platform or you're set up to interact with a cloud platform.

-- **ExternalName** - Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
-No proxying of any kind is set up.
+- **ExternalName** - Mapping the Service to an external address (e.g. foo.bar.example.com by returning a CNAME record with its value ).
+It is used to allow the resources within the cluster to access things outside the cluster throught a service.

+### Creating a serice

 Create a service using yaml definition :